-Not really.
-We made it all pretty much in my old home.
-It was a city house with a bunch of rooms.
-There’s a piano room and my recording space is in another room.
+We pretty much made it all in my old home, a city house.
+I had a piano and recording room.
 The lyrics were mostly written by Ed, which is something I usually do on my own.
-There are certain themes to the songs that I wouldn’t necessarily think about — landscapes and places he’s been… I don’t think the textures are necessarily inspired by anything.
+There are certain themes to the songs that I wouldn’t necessarily think about — landscapes and places he’s been to… I don’t think the textures are necessarily inspired by anything.

 Yeah, no I worry about that a lot all the time.

 It’s hard to know what people want and what people are turned off by.
 It could be a really great song that’s not produced very well.
 And it could be a horrible song that’s produced very well and so people like it.I’m just really trying to find the right level — there’s only so much I can do at home but I think there’s kind of a rawness to the record which makes it feel real.
 There’s also a type of a softness which feels really harsh at the same time.
 It’s an intense beauty.

 How does it help having Ed on the live band?

 Especially seeing as we have a bunch of songs together and last year we hung out so much because of this album.
 The touring we’ve been doing, he’s out writing with me for a lot of the songs that are coming out in the future.

 He’s been around with all these ideas and it’s nice to have someone around for me to ask, is this good?
 Is this crap?I’m interested in learning more about the song, Anatome.